ganaware/pcf2bdf/README.txt

 	LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+HISTORY

+	1.05 2015/05/18

+	- The size should come from POINT_SIZE instead of PIXEL_SIZE.
+	- Internal quotation characters in a string property should be indicated (or "quoted”) by using two quotation characters in a row.
+	- Fix avoid crash with large compressed metrics tables.
+	  (Colin Watson)
+	- Fix support gzipped source.
+	  (Colin Watson)
+	- Fix use C++ compiler and simplify using GNU extensions.
+	  (Jonas Smedegaard)
+	- other fixes.

+	1.04 2002/10/21
+	1.03 1999/03/01
+	1.02 1998/04/27
+	1.01 1998/03/21
+	1.00 1998/03/16